pivotal-nicholas-barron/kif-bootcamp/README.md

 ##### Description:

-In order to complete this task you will need to create a new test class, and write a test that combines two of the core functions of KIF, waiting for a view to be visible, and tapping on a view.
+In order to complete this task you will need to create a new test class, and write a test that combines two of the core functions of KIF; waiting for a view to be visible and tapping on a view.

 ## Task #2: Adding accessibility labels